-Danielle Savre on setting boundaries and letting go of perfection
+Danielle Savre on letting go of perfection

 Top ZARA, pants FRAME, shoes stylist’s own, earrings BOND HARDWARE, ring EYEBA.